M17-Project/M17_spec/M17-Protocol.md

 ### Frame Format:
 Stream frames are 60 bytes, formatted like this:
 * Sync: 3 bytes  (Same Sync from Packet mode)
-* Stream Indicator: 1 byte
+* Packet/Stream Indicator: 1 byte
 * Payload: 48 bytes
 * CRC: 4 bytes
 * Preamble/Link Control: 4 bytes
   * Every frame of the Super Frame except the last, this contains 4 bytes of the Link Control message that established this stream.
   * The last frame of the Super Frame, this contains 4 bytes of Preamble.
-Combined with the immediately following Sync header of the next frame, these two will wake-up a receiver in progress.
+Combined with the immediately following Sync header of the next frame, these two will wake-up a receiver from the stream in progress, if it wasn't already awake.

 Assuming a 9600bps Physical layer, this Stream Frame format gives 7680bps of payload throughput.
-All ECC is done at the application layer.
+All FEC is done at the application layer.

 # Application Layer
 This section describes the actual Packet and Stream payloads.

 ## Packet Formats
 ### Link Control Packet
+**TODO** Flesh this out
+Notes:
+* Moves the state machine from Packet mode to Stream mode.
+* Specifies what the Stream is carrying.
+* Specifies what the Padding is carrying, if anything.

 ### Identity Beacon Packet
+**TODO** Flesh this out
+Notes:
+* The sender's callsign is already encoded in the header, so we don't need to include that here.
+* Everything is an optional field?
+I can't think of anything to REQUIRE here.
+* Optional fields:
+  * Arbitrary string of personal data?  eg: "@SmittyHalibut on Twitter" or "Mark's Car".
+Akin to APRS's "Status message."
+  * Location data: Lat/Long
+  * Station Type/Icon:  Literally copy from APRS?

 ## Stream Formats
 These formats must fit in the 48 byte payload of the Stream Mode Frame specified above.
 A Frame will be sent 20 times a second, or one frame every 50ms.
-The application is responsible for padding any unneeded space.

 ### Voice Streams
+The Link Control packet that establishes the Voice Stream specifies which stream type is used.

+The Link Control packet also specifies what the padding is, whether it's just empty padding, or some other data stream.
+But for the purposes of the primary Voice Stream, it's just padding.
+Any use of the padding data is outside the scope of the primary voice stream.

-#### CODEC2 3200
+#### C2-32: CODEC2 3200bps
-CODEC2 3200 needs to send a 64 bit, 4 byte, CODEC frame every 20ms.
-Stream frames are sent every 50ms, so Stream frames will alternate between 2 CODEC frames and 3 CODEC frames.
+CODEC2 3200 needs to send a 64 bit/4 byte CODEC frame every 20ms.
+Stream frames are sent every 50ms, so Stream frames will alternate between containing 2 CODEC frames and 3 CODEC frames.

+Even Frames:
+* Even/Odd Frame Indicator: 1 byte
+* CODEC2: 8 bytes
+* CODEC2: 8 bytes
+* FEC: 12 bytes
+* Padding: 19 bytes

+Odd Frames:
+* Even/Odd Frame Indicator: 1 byte
+* CODEC2: 8 bytes
+* CODEC2: 8 bytes
+* CODEC2: 8 bytes
+* FEC: 16 bytes
+* Padding: 7 bytes

+**TODO** Provide more detail here about the FEC encoding.

 ### File Transfer Stream